gabrielcancel/google-data-analyst-case-study/README.md

 ## Observation

-- It was noted that members are much closer than casual users.
+- We observe that members travel shorter distances than casuals.

 ### Now let’s create two datasets for both categories, member and casual